resthub/resthub.org/spring-stack.rst

 	}

-You can customize default configuration by adding a database.properties resource with one or more of the following keys customized with your values.
+You can customize the default configuration by adding a database.properties resource with one or more of the following keys customized with your values.
 You should include only the customized ones.

 REShub JPA default properties are :
 	* dataSource.driverClassName = org.h2.Driver